parallella/parallella-examples/gdb-tutorial/README.md

 # Start a program

 In a second terminal start a host program:
-Let's use e-prime from epiphany-examples for this tutorial.
+Let's use eprime from parallella-examples for this tutorial.

-Build e-prime:
+Build eprime:

 ```
-$ cd ~/epiphany-examples/apps/e-prime
+$ cd ~/parallella-examples/apps/eprime
 $ git pull
 $ ./build.sh
 ```